Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/endpoint-dlp-getting-started.md

 ### Viewing Endpoint DLP alerts in DLP Alerts Management dashboard

-1. Open the Data loss prevention page in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077149" target="_blank">Microsoft 365 compliance center</a> and choose Alerts.
+1. Open the Data loss prevention page in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077149" target="_blank">Microsoft Purview compliance portal</a> and choose Alerts.

 2. Refer to the procedures in [How to configure and view alerts for your DLP policies](dlp-configure-view-alerts-policies.md) to view alerts for your Endpoint DLP policies.

 ### Viewing Endpoint DLP data in activity explorer

-1. Open the [Data classification page](https://compliance.microsoft.com/dataclassification?viewid=overview) for your domain in the Microsoft 365 Compliance center and choose Activity explorer.
+1. Open the [Data classification page](https://compliance.microsoft.com/dataclassification?viewid=overview) for your domain in the Microsoft Purview compliance portal and choose Activity explorer.

 2. Refer to the procedures in [Get started with Activity explorer](data-classification-activity-explorer.md) to access and filter all the data for your Endpoint devices.